 In December 2015, the Regional Government of Amazonas declared the Dase Nain Conservation Concession, which spans another 41,380 acres of Amazon rainforest.
 This protected area runs along the Cenepa, Marañon and Dominguza Rivers, and is vital to preserving the area’s water quality.
-Nine indigenous Awajun communities bordering these rivers are collaborating with NCI to monitor and enforce the protection of Dase Nain while developing sustainable projects such as organic cacao.
+Nine indigenous Awajun communities bordering these rivers are collaborating with Nature & Culture to monitor and enforce the protection of Dase Nain while developing sustainable projects such as organic cacao.

 This follows the October 2015 declaration of the 93,000 acre Tijae Nain Conservation Concession, which protects some of the world’s most biodiverse and beautiful Amazon rainforests and helps preserve the indigenous Awajun culture, which is deeply embedded in these vital forests.
-NCI’s work to create both Dase Nain and Tijae Nain was led by Peter Lerche and Eduardo Weepio – representative of the Awajun Federation – along with Miguel Ampush, Nelson Wisum, and Abel Wisum, who are members of the Supayacu Awajun community.
+Nature & Culture’s work to create both Dase Nain and Tijae Nain was led by Peter Lerche and Eduardo Weepio – representative of the Awajun Federation – along with Miguel Ampush, Nelson Wisum, and Abel Wisum, who are members of the Supayacu Awajun community.